Kingshurst

+Kingshurst is a large post-war suburban village and civil parish in the Metropolitan Borough of Solihull, in the West Midlands, England.
+Historically part of the county of Warwickshire in the Meriden Rural District, It lies about 7 mi north of Solihull town centre, 10 mi east of Birmingham and 13 miles (21km) northwest of Coventry, it borders North Warwickshire to the east.
+The village is encompassed within the electoral ward Kingshurst & Fordbridge which had a population of 7,868 in the 2011 census.

-History
+History of Kingshurst

 The name Kingshurst comes from having previously been a Royal Manor, and "hurst" meaning wood.
 The earliest record of Kingshurst is in documents from the late 13th and early 14th centuries, when it is referred to as part of the Manor of Coleshill.
-Tenant farming was administered from here and Simon de Montford of Coleshill was an English nobleman who built a moated manor house near Kingshurst.
+Tenant farming was administered from here and Simon de Montford of Coleshill was an English nobleman who built a moated manor house in Kingshurst.
 The Hall had its own park and farmlands.

-The Mountfords 1332-1618
+Kingshurst Hall Manor House

+Kingshurst Hall was a large country manor house surrounded by a moat, built around 1390 by Sir William Montfort, son of Sir Baldwin Montfort.
 Kingshurst took on an independent existence from Coleshill with the arrival of the Mountfords.
 It is unclear how Kingshurst came into their possession although it is probable that they bought the area around 1332 from the Clintons, who were then Lords of the Manor at Coleshill.
 What is certain is that they were in possession by about 1352.

-The end of Kingshurst Hall

-The last proprietor of Kingshurst Hall, Walter Townsend, lacked the means to prevent the house from falling into a state of disrepair.
-All plans to salvage it came to nothing, due to a lack of funds.
-In 1960, Walter was moved to a house in Castle Bromwich and in 1962 the hall was demolished.

-The remains of the moat of Kingshurst Hall are still visible today.
+The Manor House was demolished in 1969 to accommodate post war housing for the ever expanding nearby Birmingham.

-Yorkswood
+Yorkswood Forest

 During World War I, much of the woodland in Kingshurst was cut down to help with the war effort.
-The Birmingham and District Association of Boy Scouts were able to buy a patch of land at a bargain price and set up a permanent camp there.
+The Birmingham and District Association of Boy Scouts were able to buy a patch of land from the WarwickshireMeriden Rural District at a bargain price and set up a permanent camp there.
 This land was halfway between Kingshurst and Shard End.
 It was called Yorkswood and opened in 1923.
 There were five camp fields, covering an area of 25 acre.
 The total site was over 200 acre.
-The site benefited from permanent washhouses and latrines, a swimming-pool, a training centre and headquarters, guesthouse, warden’s hut and other huts.
+The site benefited from permanent washhouses and latrines, a swimming-pool, a training centre and headquarters, guesthouse, warden's hut and other huts.
 A small brook from a fresh water spring ran past the camp and Cock Sparrow Farm was about 100 yd away to provide fresh milk.

 The entrance to the camp was flanked by a series of griffin statues.
 These had come from the roof of Lewis's Department Store on Corporation Street in Birmingham when it was being renovated.
-After the camp closed in 1972, they were placed on the housing estate (Kendrick Avenue and nearby roads) built upon the site of the camp.
+After the camp closed in 1972, they were placed on the housing estate over the border in Birmingham's Kendrick Avenue and nearby roads built upon the site of the camp.
+The forest acts as a border between Birmingham and Solihull to this day.